symlex/di-microkernel/README.md

 }
 ```

-YAML files located in `config/` configure the entire system via dependecy injection.
-The filename matches the
+YAML files located in `config/` configure the application and all of it's dependencies as a service.
+The filename matches
+the application's environment name (e.g. `config/console.yml`).
+The configuration can additionally be modified
+for sub environments such as local or production by providing a matching config file like `config/console.local.yml`
-application's environment name (e.g. `config/console.yml`).
-These files are in the same format you know from
+(see `app.sub_environment` parameter).
+These files are in the same format you might know from Symfony:
-Symfony.
-In addition to the regular services, they also contain the actual application as a service ("app"):

 ```yaml
 parameters: